Simhyeon/r4d/docs/macro_types.md

 In this case, custom macro ifc can handle dynamically constructed arguments because its argument is expanded before macro's evaluation.
 While if's arguments are first split into array and then evaluated.

+One other important difference is that you **cannot undefine or override keyword macros**.
+Even with empty macro map, keyword macro is always evaluated if found any.